wachino/codefights/README.md

+---
+layout: home
+permalink: index.html # in case of we remove the index.md file, this doc will be the index page
+---
 ![stability-wip](https://img.shields.io/badge/stability-work_in_progress-lightgrey.svg)

 # [Codefights](https://codefights.com/profile/wachino)
 Codefights is, among other things, a platform where you can practice, learn and improve your programming skills (either by programming with different languages, by learning/practicing different mathematical algorithms...).